-2 Given the significance of Bauspar-technical provisions for the Group's overall business, we assessed as part of our audit we assessed, together with our internal specialists for Bauspar-specific mathematics the methodology used for the Bauspar-technical simulation calculation, the planning and plausibility procedure as well as the estimates and assumptions made by the executive directors.
+(2) As part of our audit we assessed, together with our internal specialists for Bauspar-specific mathematics the model used for the Bauspar-technical simulation calculation, the calculation of provisions using the accounting method as well as the estimates and assumptions made by the executive directors.
 Among other things, we used our industry knowledge and our industry experience as a basis.
-We also assessed the process for determining and recognizing Bauspar-technical provisions.
-Furthermore, we assessed the forecasting quality of the model used on the basis of past forecasting accuracy.
+We also assessed the appropriate processing of the underlying assumptions and parameters within the process for determining and recognizing Bauspar-technical provisions.
 Therewith, we assessed the calculated result for the amount of the provisions and verified the consistent application of the underlying model.

-Based on our audit procedures, we were able to assure that the estimates and the assumptions made by the executive directors for the purpose of measuring the Bauspar-technical provisions are substantiated and sufficiently documented.
+Based on our audit procedures, we were able to verify that the estimates and the assumptions made by the executive directors for the purpose of measuring the Bauspar-technical provisions are substantiated and sufficiently documented.

-3 The Group's disclosures relating to Bauspar-technical provisions are contained in sections 26 "Provisions" and 67 "Provisions" of the notes to the consolidated financial statements.
+The Group's disclosures relating to Bauspar-technical provisions are contained in sections 26 "Provisions" and 66 "Provisions" of the notes to the consolidated financial statements.